 How is thrombocytopenia diagnosed?

 It’s important if you’re experiencing any of the above symptoms, or have concerns, that you address them with your health care provider.
-Your provider will perform a physical exam, go over your medical history and may run some tests to check your platelet counts.
+Your provider will perform a physical exam, go over your medical history and may run some blood tests, including a complete blood count, to check your platelet counts.

 If your blood platelet count falls below normal, your provider will begin looking for its cause and may refer you to a hematologist who specializes in diagnosing and treating blood diseases and conditions.